3D physical structure and angular expansion of the remnant of the recurrent nova T Pyx

 The H$\beta$ toroidal structure seems to be the waist where a pair of bowl-shaped open structures join, best seen in the [O~{\sc iii}] PPV diagrams in Fig.~\ref{fig:3D}.
 To further endorse this statement, we show in Fig.~\ref{fig:inc} 3D visualisations from different lines of sight of the H$\beta$ and [O\,{\sc iii}] emission lines (i.e., those that are isolated) extracted directly from the MUSE data cubes.
-These 3D visualisations have been obtained using {\sc Astropy}\footnote{{\sc Astropy} ia a Python package designed explicitly for Astronomy and maintained by the community \citep{Astropy2013}.} and the {\sc APLpy} tools, an open-source Python plotting package \citep{Aplpy2012}, and {\sc Mayavi} \citep{Mayavi2011}.
 The 3D visualisations in Fig.~\ref{fig:inc} clearly reveals the advantage of the analysis of spectral cubes, which provides the opportunity to reveal the morphology without geometrical assumptions, deproject the structure, and observe it along any line of sight.
 The bipolar morphology of the nova ejecta of T\,Pyx is obvious in the 3D visualisation of the [O\,{\sc iii}] emission line, more clearly highlighted by the mesh pattern built with a bipolar {\sc shape} \citep{Steffen2011} model.
 The inclination angle of its symmetry axis with the line of sight is $\approx56^\circ$, i.e., it is orthogonal to the H$\beta$ toroidal structure.

 It is noted the presence of HVCs in the 3D visualisation of the [O\,{\sc iii}] emission line.
 These were noted as well in the He~{\sc ii} and [O\,{\sc iii}] emission line profiles (Fig.~\ref{fig:muse_lines}-top) and in the [O~{\sc iii}] channel maps (Fig.~\ref{fig:channel2}).
 Unlike the fast knots in the close vicinity of the central star of T\,Pyx reported by \citet{Izzo2023}, which are associated to the most recent 2011 outburst of T\,Pyx, the HVCs noted here can be ascribed to the bipolar structure delineated by the mesh pattern in the bottom panels of Fig.~\ref{fig:inc}.
-Thus this HVCs can be associated to the same ejection that produced the large-scale knotty structure of T\,Pyx in the ninetieth century.
+Thus this HVCs can be associated to the same ejection that produced the large-scale knotty structure of the T\,Pyx remnant in the ninetieth century.